 Think of Hava as where Mozart would get wild in Boston with a gaggle of his fellow rapscallions (and possibly a few saucy mezzo-sopranos)

-The interior of Hava was designed by well-know interior designer, John Stefanon of JFS Design Studio.
+The interior of Hava was designed by well-known interior designer, John Stefanon of JFS Design Studio.
 The design aesthetics of Hava were drawn from a strong focus on history and mood.
-Originally designed to be the ladies lounge and orchestra area to the theater this uniquely beautiful space called for an understated elegance evocative of the period.
+Originally designed to be the ladies’ lounge and orchestra area to the theater this uniquely beautiful space called for an understated elegance evocative of the period.

 Finished with a “Victorian Chic” design, the glamorized cues of Hava are evident from the moment you step in.
 Bold dramatic statements of shapes and patterns with a subtle, sophisticated color palette, balance and juxtapose each other in Jing-Jang form to bring a unique vibe to this historical Boston gem.

-Hava’s mood is enhanced within as you transition from the Main Lounge to the Back Lounge and a more surreal aesthetic introduces what use to be the orchestra pit area.
-The inspiration of “moths drawn to a flame” called for dim lighting and elements were selected to transport patrons into a warm summer night on the streets of Shanghai – or a far away fantasy location.
+Hava’s mood is enhanced as you transition from the Main Lounge to the Back Lounge and a more surreal aesthetic introduces what use to be the orchestra pit area.
+The inspiration of “moths drawn to a flame” called for dim lighting and elements were selected to transport patrons into a warm summer night on the streets of Shanghai – or a faraway fantasy location.